neverix/saex/README.md

 poetry shell
 ```
 I think it should be possible to set up a development environment without installing pyenv on tpu-ubuntu2204.

+# FAQ
+No one actually asked these questions, but here are the answers anyway.

+> How is this code parallelized?

+Currently, we only use data parallel - splitting activation buffers and batches across devices and replicating the rest.
+In the future, I hope we can train giant SAEs multi-node with tensor parallel.

+> Why was this code written this way?

+Dependency inversion.

+> What, how?

+Dependency inversion.